 B58 vs. S58 Tuning & Mods

-It is possible to go beyond 800 whp on the B58, but that would need a fully built engine, and a built transmission, not to mention additional supporting mods and skilled technicians and mechanics.
-At this point, it might be more cost-effective to get an S58-powered car.
+It is possible to go beyond 800 whp on the B58, but that would need a fully built engine, and a built transmission, not to mention additional supporting mods like a stronger driveshaft.
+If you want to reach ~1000 wheel horsepower and beyond, it might be more cost-effective to get an S58-powered car.

 The S58 has greater tuning potential than the B58